Australia’s Tranche 2 reforms are tightening AML obligations and raising the stakes around how firms collect, share, and protect identity data.

 If teams are routinely circulating full scans of identity documents as attachments, then saving them in mailboxes, forwarding them to colleagues, or leaving them in case folders long after verification is complete, they may be creating a larger privacy and cybersecurity exposure than the regime actually requires.

-So - keep evidence of compliance, not a growing archive of unnecessary identity documents.
+Keep evidence of compliance, not a growing archive of unnecessary identity documents.

 What Better Practice Looks Like Before July 2026

-It is which parts of the workflow can remain in ordinary email, and which parts need stronger controls because they involve high-risk identity material.
+For firms now reviewing their readiness, the sensible starting point is to split the workflow: which parts can remain in ordinary email, and which parts need stronger controls because they involve high-risk identity material.

 Review the Trigger Points for CDD